OValery16/TransferCL/README.md

 * Currently the most convenient way is to use [DeepCL Library](https://github.com/hughperkins/DeepCL) to train the first deep learning model on mobile.
     * However a conversion tool (TensorFlow model/TransferCL) is in development.
-* A more detailed tutorial is in development.

 ## 5. Case study

 * A case study is in the folder ```case study```
-* In this folder, there 2 files:
-	* The Java wrapper file for the native methods defined in TranferCL
-	* The class "OpenCLActivity", which declares an Android Activity reusing the method defined in forementioned wrapper
+* In the folder ```study case```, you can find an application template using TranferCL.
-* The study case targets the following scenario:
+* The study case explores the following scenario:
 	* Training on a server
 		1. We train a network (LeNet5) on the server with MNIST dataset (the training configuration is the standard one).
 		2. The final model is stored on the server in a binary file.